FedeSCode/MoviesApp/README.md

 npm start
 ```

-wait utill the loading is finished and if everythingis ok, you should see the deploy application running...
+wait until the loading is finished and if everythingis ok, you should see the deploy application running...

 Backend should be on port 5000<br>
 <img width=85%  src="ReadmeImg/BackNPMStart.PNG" alt="BackendStartByNpm"><br>